 That prompted Westpac to put its forecast of rate cuts this year “under review” — with a revised view that cuts would arrive in February 2025.

-Commbank changed its forecast in late October following the release of the latest CPI data — giving up on a cut this year (in December) and anticipating the first cut in February 2025.
+Commbank changed its forecast in late October following the release of the latest CPI data — giving up on a cut in 2024 (in December) and anticipating the first cut in February 2025.

 Predictions for the consumer price index headline rate in 2024 from the banks include: